hartbrkr3399/ironhawks-keygen/README.md

 The Constants used are:
 1. ALPHABETS - String having all Lower and Upper cases alphabets.
-2. DIGITS - Straing having digits from 0 to 9.
+2. DIGITS - String having digits from 0 to 9.
 3. SPECIAL_CHARACTERS - String having a selection of punctuation
                         characters that are present on standard US keyboard and frequently used in passwords.